EN Standards Safety Gloves

 penetrating or convective cold (a) and contact cold (b), i.e., direct contact with cold objects.
 Testing resistance to permeability by water (c) is done when relevant.

-Gloves marked with this pictogram give protection against one or more of the thermal risks.
+Gloves marked with one of these pictograms give protection against one or more of the thermal risks.
+Note!
+The pictogram showing a flame can only be used when tested for flammability (limited flame spread).
 Glove performance has been tested in terms of the following risks:

 - Contact heat resistance

 - Radiant heat resistance